kubernetes/kubernetes/docs/replication-controller.md

 ### Labels

-The population of pods that a `ReplicationController` is monitoring is defined with a [label selector](labels.md), which creates a loosely coupled relationship between the controller and the pods controlled, in contrast to pods, which are more tightly coupled.
+The population of pods that a replication controller is monitoring is defined with a [label selector](labels.md#label-selectors), which creates a loosely coupled relationship between the controller and the pods controlled, in contrast to pods, which are more tightly coupled to their definition.
 We deliberately chose not to represent the set of pods controlled using a fixed-length array of pod specifications, because our experience is that that approach increases complexity of management operations, for both clients and the system.

 The replication controller should verify that the pods created from the specified template have labels that match its label selector.
 Though it isn't verified yet, you should also ensure that only one replication controller controls any given pod, by ensuring that the label selectors of replication controllers do not target overlapping sets.

-Note that `ReplicationController`s may themselves have labels and would generally carry the labels their corresponding pods have in common, but these labels do not affect the behavior of the replication controllers.
+Note that replication controllers may themselves have labels and would generally carry the labels their corresponding pods have in common, but these labels do not affect the behavior of the replication controllers.

 Pods may be removed from a replication controller's target set by changing their labels.
 This technique may be used to remove pods from service for debugging, data recovery, etc. Pods that are removed in this way will be replaced automatically (assuming that the number of replicas is not also changed).

 Similarly, deleting a replication controller does not affect the pods it created.
 Its `replicas` field must first be set to 0 in order to delete the pods controlled.
-In the future, we may provide a feature to do this and the deletion in a single client operation.
+(Note that the client tool, kubectl, provides a single operation, [stop](kubectl_stop.md) to delete both the replication controller and the pods it controlls.
+However, there is no such operation in the API at the moment)

 ## Responsibilities of the replication controller